brownsarahm/handoutr/docs/demo/baseworksheet.md

     tA -->d1
 ```

+> hint, rendered as details

 +++

-A propmt *with markdown* formatting
+A propmt *with markdown* formatting for a question with no seed

 ```open
 ```

+`hint in *markdown*, like the prompt, that will show up in the text template`